teamplanes/preflight-checklist-app/README.md

 During the hour-long challenge you'll be pair programming with a member of the Planes engineering team, both collaborating to develop the project into a working app!
-We ask the candidate to "drive" (sharing your screen) and your paired engineer will walk you through the tasks to be completed.
+We'll ask you to "drive" (sharing your screen) and your paired engineer will walk you through the tasks to be completed.

 ## Prep Work